F23

 - Clean area: Carefully remove lint and debris from around the thermistor and blower housing.

 - Test thermistor: Disconnect the thermistor and measure resistance at room temperature.
-A reading near zero ohms indicates a shorted sensor and it must be replaced.
+A reading near zero ohms indicates a shorted sensor, which must be replaced.

 - Check harness: Inspect the wiring from the thermistor to the control board for chafing or melted insulation that could cause a short.

-- Replace outlet thermistor: Install a new OEM thermistor, secure it properly, and reconnect wiring.
+- Replace outlet thermistor: Install a new OEM thermistor, secure it properly, and reconnect the wiring.

 - Re-test: Restore power and run a timed dry cycle.
 If F23 returns with a new sensor and good wiring, suspect a faulty main control board.